 She is the author of the book: Think like a Tree: The natural principles guide to life.

-Milly is a founder of MO Training and Consultancy, offering training for individuals, service providers, for education and for corporate clients.
+Milly works in public health and also offers training for individuals, service providers, for education and for corporate clients.

 Milly lives in Marlborough in Wiltshire and teaches (including the Think like a tree course) in a wide radius around her home area.